xybhust/stock-trading-backtester/README.md

 already have data at desired frequency (this is what resample means), say, you collect daily data from Yahoo finance api, then you can skip the first step and put them straight into the resampled_data directory.
-Keep in mind that 'transaction' and 'close' are two required columns in order to make the components running free of troubles.
+Keep in mind that `transaction` and `close` are two required columns in order to make the components running free of troubles.

-The files in resampled_data directory contains necessary market information, which will be read by the strategy class and the output file will be stored in the strategy/data directory.
+The files in resampled_data directory contains necessary market information, which will be read by the strategy class and the output file will be stored in the `strategy/data` directory.

-The files in strategy/data directory are files processed by a specific strategy, which will be read by the DataHandler class.
+The files in `strategy/data` directory are files processed by a specific strategy, which will be read by the DataHandler class.